SAP-archive/gtt-tutorial-models/README.md

 ## License
-Copyright (c) 2019 SAP SE or an SAP affiliate company.
+Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License Agreement except as noted otherwise in the [LICENSE](LICENSE).
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.